 Hold on tight for the head-first dive we’re about to take into the world of cannabis concentrates.
 Picture the cannabis plant like a factory, churning out various nutrient-rich products.

-Simply stated, cannabis concentrates are the extracted essential oils of the cannabis plant.
-Like all plants, marijuana produces an essential oil.
-Essential oils are nutrient-rich fats that plants create to help them survive.
-Essential oils can contain fragrances to attract pollinators, as well as antimicrobial compounds and bitter flavors to keep predators at bay.
+Cannabis, our psychoactive superhero, produces some pretty extraordinary essential oils.
+Like all plants, marijuana produces fatty, nutrient-rich essential oils that contain fragrances to attract pollinators, as well as antimicrobial compounds and bitter flavors to keep predators at bay.
 Extracting these essential oils from plants is how we harness the medicinal and nutritional benefits of various herbs and spices.

 Marijuana concentrates can be smoked, vaporized, or eaten.
 The most common way to consume concentrates is via a smoking process called dabbing.
 Dabbing requires a special type of water pipe, called an oil rig.

 A titanium, quartz, or glass “nail” is heated to temperatures between 315 and 900℉ to properly dab.
 A small amount of concentrate is applied to the heated nail as the consumer inhales from the water pipe.